luxonis/depthai-docs-website/source/pages/calibration.rst

 There are 13 required polygon positions.

 After capturing images for all of the polygon positions, the calibration image processing step will begin.
-If successful, a calibration file will be created at :code:`depthai/resources/depthai.calib`.
+If successful, calibration files (:code:`left_mesh.calib` and :code:`right_mesh.calib`) will be created at :code:`depthai/resources/` and the calibration data will also be flashed in the device
-This file is loaded by default via the :code:`calib_fpath` variable within :code:`consts/resource_paths.py`.

 Test depth
 **********